 Overnight in Kathmandu.

-We will start our Manaslu circuit trek early in the morning after a nice breakfast.
+On third day of our 16 Days Manaslu Circuit Trek, we will start our Manaslu circuit trek early in the morning after a nice breakfast.
 We will take a bus from Kathmandu.
-The road is good.
-We will cover a total distance of 138.7 km via Prithvi Highway.
-We will reach Dhading Besi, Arughat and finally to Soti Khola.
+We will cover a total distance of 160 km via Prithvi Highway.
+We will reach Dhading Besi, Arughat to Soti Khola and finally Soti Khola to Machha Khola.
+It will take around 8 hours to reach Machha Khola from Kathmandu.

-We will ride on the bus for around 5.5 hours.
 The bus ride is long but is scenic and comfortable.
-The ride from Arughat to Soti Khola is a ride over the dusty road.
+The ride from Arughat to Machha Khola is a dusty off-road ride.

 Overnight in Machha Khola.

-We start to trek by crossing the Machha Khola on a wooden bridge.
+We start to trek by crossing the Machha Khola on a wooden bridge on the fifth day of Manaslu Circuit Trek Itinerary.
 The trail ascends uphill to Khola Bensi village.
 It is a small village.

 We walk further to Tatopani.
 Tatopani is a place that sits on the narrow trail between the Budhi Gandaki River and a tremendous cliff.
 There are only 3-4 houses there.
 At Tatopani, there are natural hot water springs in the village square.